Skip to main content

 Student Internship Program

-It is considered an intensive educational and experiential learning experience, which provides professional experience and personal growth and development within a law enforcement environment.
+It is considered an intensive educational and experiential learning experience, providing professional experience, personal growth, and development within a law enforcement environment.

 The NOPD Internship Program participants serve in various sections of the department.
 As part of the NOPD Internship Program, participants will: